 I was initially left cold by Anora because it adamantly refuses to follow the traditional beats of both drama and romantic comedy.
 But the further I get from my first viewing, the more I adore the hard truths and unsentimental love that Anora has to offer.
 Led by a towering performance from Mikey Madison, this is a great and complicated film about sex, love, empowerment, and hierarchy masquerading as a goofball romp.
 It sneaks in with a wry smile and proceeds to settle somewhere in your heart.

-Review: Anora is Mikey Madison’s triump
+Review: Anora is Mikey Madison’s triumph

 Kneecap